 Large-format silver coins weigh significantly more than the standard 1 oz silver coin and typically range from 2 oz to 1 kilogram (32.15 oz), but can sometimes be as large as 5 kg or more.
 They are struck by governments worldwide and usually feature the same designs as their 1 oz counterparts but with enhanced details, higher reliefs, and sometimes special finishes.

-Unlike standard bullion coins, large-format silver coins are often produced with limited mintages, making them more desirable among collectors and investors.
-Their larger size enhances the artistic design, allowing for more intricate details and deeper strikes, which adds to their aesthetic appeal.
+Unlike standard bullion coins, large-format silver coins are more desirable for collectors and investors because they are often produced with limited mintages.
+The larger size allows more intricate details and deeper strikes, which enhances the artistic design and adds to their aesthetic appeal.

 What Mints Issue Large Format Silver Coins?